kubeshop/botkube-docs/versioned_docs/version-0.13/configuration/index.md

 kubectl edit secret botkube-communication-secret -n botkube
 ```

 This command opens ConfigMap `specs` in default editor.
 Do the required changes, save and exit.
-The BotKube Pod will automatically restart to have these configurations in effect.
+The Botkube Pod will automatically restart to have these configurations in effect.

 ## Helm install options